This article does not yet show and describe the graphical user interface of Checkmk version 2.0.0. We will update this article as soon as possible.

 Error message cmk-update-agent: error while loading shared libraries: libz.so.1: failed to map segment from shared object

 /tmp directory with the flag

 noexec was mounted in the system.
-With this problem you can
+To fix this problem, you can

 either remove the flag, or — if you deliberately set and require the

-flag — on the Checkmk server in WATO create a rule under
+flag — on the Checkmk server in Setup create a rule under

-Monitoring Agents > Rules > Installation paths for agent files (Linux, UNIX).
+Agents > Windows, Linux, Solaris, AIX > Agents > Agent rules > Installation paths for agent files (Linux, UNIX).